 Overcoming the 3 Common Obstacles in Negotiations

-However, the best negotiations strategy may not work due to several common challenges: when you’re facing a much more powerful opponent, when they refuse to consider options, or even play dirty.
+The best negotiations strategy may not work due to several common challenges: when you’re facing a much more powerful opponent, when they refuse to consider options, or even play dirty.

 WHEN THE OTHER SIDE IS MUCH MORE POWERFUL

 such cases, your goal should be to protect yourself and optimize your limited assets, and the best way to do so is to develop a BATNA: “Best Alternative to a Negotiated Agreement”, since the better our BATNA, the better your bargaining power.
-Get more details in the book / our full 14-page summary on how to go about developing your BATNA.
+Get more details in our full 14-page summary on how to go about developing your BATNA.

 WHEN THE OTHER SIDE WON’T BUDGE